-In making investment allocation decisions, PIMCO may utilize quantitative models that may be proprietary or developed by third-parties.
-These models may be used by PIMCO to determine (or assist in determining) the Fund's target asset allocation.
-The Fund's investment models used in making investment allocation decisions may not adequately take into account certain factors, may contain design flaws or faulty assumptions, and may rely on incomplete or inaccurate data, any of which may result in a decline in the value of your investment.
-There can be no assurance that the models used by PIMCO will remain viable, due to various factors, which may include the quality of the data input into the models and the assumptions underlying such models, which to varying degrees involve the exercise of judgment, as well as the possibility of errors in constructing or using the model.
+In making investment allocation decisions for a Fund or certain Underlying PIMCO Funds, as applicable, PIMCO or the sub-adviser, as applicable, may utilize quantitative models that may be proprietary or developed by third-parties.
+These models are used by PIMCO or the sub-adviser, as applicable, to determine (or assist in determining) the Fund's or Underlying PIMCO Fund's target asset allocation and to identify potentially attractive relative value and risk hedging strategies.
+The investment models used in making investment allocation decisions may not adequately take into account certain factors, may contain design flaws or faulty assumptions, and may rely on incomplete or inaccurate data inputs, any of which may result in a decline in the value of an investment in a Fund or Underlying PIMCO Fund.
+There can be no assurance that the models used by PIMCO or the sub-adviser, as applicable, will remain viable, due to various factors, which may include the quality of the data input into the models and the assumptions underlying such models, which to varying degrees involve the exercise of judgment, as well as the possibility of errors in constructing or using the model.
+In addition, in constructing the underlying index of, or model portfolio for, an Underlying PIMCO Fund that seeks to track the investment results of such underlying index or model portfolio, the index provider or sub-adviser, as applicable, may utilize quantitative models or methodologies that may be proprietary or developed by third-parties.
+These models and methodologies are used to help determine the composition of the underlying index or model portfolio and may not adequately take into account certain factors, resulting in a decline in the value of the underlying index or model portfolio and, therefore, the Underlying PIMCO Fund.

 Models rely on accurate market data inputs.
 If inaccurate market data is entered into a model, the resulting information will be incorrect.
 In addition, the models used may be predictive in nature and such models may result in an incorrect assessment of future events.
 The models evaluate securities or securities markets based on certain assumptions concerning the interplay of market factors.
 The markets or the prices of individual securities may be affected by factors not foreseen in developing the models.
-In addition, when relying on a quantitative model and/or data supplied by third parties, PIMCO may have less insight into the construction, coding or testing of the third-party model or data, and PIMCO will be exposed to systems, cyber security and other risks associated with the third party that provides the model or data.
+In addition, when relying on a quantitative model and/or data supplied by third parties, PIMCO or the sub-adviser may have less insight into the construction, coding or testing of the third-party model or data, and PIMCO and the sub-adviser will be exposed to systems, cyber security and other risks associated with the third party that provides the model or data.

 The use of models can be complex and involves financial, economic, econometric and statistical theories, research and modeling; and the results of those processes must then be translated into computer code.
-Although PIMCO seeks to hire individuals and/or third parties, as applicable, skilled in each of these functions and to provide appropriate levels of oversight, the complexity of the individual tasks, the difficulty of integrating such tasks, and the limited ability to perform "real world" testing of a model's end product raises the chances that a finished model may contain an error; one or more of such errors could adversely affect a Fund's performance.
+Although PIMCO and the sub-adviser seek to hire individuals and/or third parties, as applicable, skilled in each of these functions and to provide appropriate levels of oversight, the complexity of the individual tasks, the difficulty of integrating such tasks, and the limited ability to perform "real world" testing of a model's end product raises the chances that a finished model may contain an error; one or more of such errors could adversely affect a Fund's or an Underlying PIMCO Fund's performance.